nizardeen/Gen-AI-Hackathon/README.md

 **Medimate** is an intelligent companion designed to provide **personalized medicine guidance**.
 It helps healthcare professionals and patients determine whether a specific tablet or medication is suitable based on the **patient's medical history**.

-The system considers various patient attributes such as chronic conditions, allergies, genetic disorders, and previous treatments to provide **tailored recommendations**.
-By leveraging AI and large language models, Medimate not only validates the suitability of a medication but also provides insights about potential adverse reactions, and expected recovery times.
+The system considers various patient attributes such as chronic conditions, allergies, genetic disorders, and previous treatments to provide **whether the tablet is safe to consume or not**.
+By leveraging AI and large language models, Medimate not only validates the suitability of a medication but also provides insights about potential adverse reactions.
 This makes it a **reliable support tool for informed medical decisions** in a personalized healthcare setting.

 ## 🎥 Demo Video